Christina Carpenter: Death and legacy

 Carpenter is presumed to have died in Shere.
 In 1333 John de Stratford became the Archbishop of Canterbury.
 Carpenter's story has been used as the basis for a number of pieces of literature.
 Sir Arnold Wesker wrote a play called Caritas based, in part, on this story.
 Wesker turned his play into a libretto for an opera on the same subject with music by Robert Saxton.

-The movie "Anchoress" 1993, dir.
-Chris Newby, written by Judith Stanley-Smith and Christine Watkins, is based on the life of Christine Carpenter.
+The 1993 movie Anchoress, directed by Chris Newby, and written by Judith Stanley-Smith and Christine Watkins, is based on the life of Christine Carpenter.